-Wellness experts from Expect Me explain that focusing on small changes like that can have a big global impact on the environment.
+Wellness experts from Ocean Watch Australia explain that focusing on small changes like that can have a big global impact on the environment.
 They say

 It takes over 50 million barrels of oil every year to pump, process, transport and refrigerate our bottled water.
 That’s a huge amount of resources to be wasting on something we don’t even need!

 Researchers estimated that at least 25% of sunscreen cream applied is washed off during swimming and bathing.
 They further suggest this might release 4,000–6,000 tons of sunscreen per year into the world’s reef areas.
 This is bad news because sunscreens can cause rapid bleaching of hard corals.
 Organic ultraviolet filters and nano-particles damage the health of reef corals.